Academy Award Best Pictures

 Non-Hollywood Best Pictures:

-The Private Life of Henry VIII (1933) was the first non-US made film to both earn a Best Picture nomination, and win an Oscar of any sort (Best Actor for Charles Laughton, in this case).
-The first non-Hollywood (foreign-made) film to win Best Picture was Laurence Olivier's Hamlet (1948).
+• The Private Life of Henry VIII (1933) - it was the first non-US (Hollywood) made film to both earn a Best Picture nomination, and win an Oscar of any sort (Best Actor for Charles Laughton, in this case).

 Pulitzer-Prize and Best Picture Winners: